What Makes Us Unique

 Well-Balanced Call Schedule

 Our fellows’ schedule for in-house call totals 180 shifts (30 months x 6 calls/month) over a typical 3 year training period.
 This is one night per week and two weekend days per month.

-Nina Schor, M.D., Ph.D., Chair of the Department of Pediatrics, provides support.
-She meets quarterly with fellows from our 11 subspecialty training programs in an informal roundtable setting to offer mentorship and research guidance.
+Dr. Nina Schor, Chair of the Department of Pediatrics, and/or Dr. Patricia Chess, Vice Chair of Education, meet quarterly with fellows from our subspecialty training programs in an informal roundtable setting to offer mentorship and research guidance.
 In addition, a high trainee to faculty ratio allows for strong faculty interaction and guidance.

 The Department of Pediatrics provides financial support for each fellow to present at one national conference per year as this contributes to their professional development and hones their presentation and networking skills.